Basimba clan names

 The Basimba people culture of naming their children, the way of their life, general custom and belief can be differentiated by way of a particular Basimba sub-division group or clan at a particular time.

-Basimba (Big Lion) people refers to a network of families with their surnames names of family, and history.
-It serves Basimba people as a constant chant to remind them of histories they are tied to within their culture.
+Basimba (Big Lion) people refer to a network of families with their surnames, names of family, and history.
+It serves the Basimba people as a constant chant to remind them of histories they are tied to within their culture.
 Basimba people know a lot about a Musimba of a Basimba (Big Lion) particular group through his clan, and family names.
 This often allows for certain protocols to be followed.
-In the culture of Africa, when one comes upon someone with a certain Basimba Clan group name you automatically know where they are from.
-The Basimba people clan naming is a cultural science perfected by the Clan thousands of years ago.
-In the Basimba (Big Lion) people culture even individuals have totems.
-These totems may be related to something within their destinies, some historical event that they were a seminal part of, a call upon them by the spirits, the taking on of a new responsibility or title, a wish by the Basimba people ancestors.
+In the culture of Africa, when one comes upon someone with a certain Basimba Clan group name, you automatically know where they are from.
+The Basimba people's clan naming is a cultural science perfected by the Clan thousands of years ago.
+In the Basimba (Big Lion) people's culture, even individuals have totems.
+These totems may be related to something within their destinies, some historical event that they were a seminal part of, a call upon them by the spirits, the taking on of a new responsibility or title, or a wish by the Basimba people ancestors.